So, you're thinking about implementing a new marketing automation platform?

 Even though Marketo offers comprehensive customisation features capable of coping with large quantities of complex data, if you're new to marketing automation, or you just need a solution that gives you access to a wider range of generic marketing tools from day one, then HubSpot is arguably a much better option.

-HubSpot is an all-in-one inbound marketing platform offering the ability to create optimised content for your web pages, blogs & social media strategy, email campaigns, workflows, reports, analytics and more.
-If Marketo is a Goliath in the world of marketing automation, impressive in both its brute force and capability for handling high volume, then HubSpot is an adaptable David; quick on its feet and flexible.
+HubSpot is an all-in-one marketing platform offering the ability to create optimised content for your web pages, blogs & social media strategy, email campaigns, workflows, reports, analytics and more.
+It used to be that Marketo was a Goliath in the world of marketing automation, impressive in both its brute force and capability for handling high volume, and HubSpot was an adaptable David - both quick on its feet and flexible.

-Additionally, because HubSpot has both a CRM and CMS built into the base product (unlike Marketo) it's also easy to gather real-time information about your marketing efforts: reports that while may not be as in-depth as their Marketo equivalents, are both quick to generate, easy to understand and simple to act upon thanks to HubSpot's fully integrated suite of content management tools.
+Additionally because HubSpot has both a CRM and CMS built into the base product (unlike Marketo) it's also easy to gather real-time information about your marketing efforts, reports that are both quick to generate, easy to understand and simple to act upon thanks to HubSpot's fully integrated suite of content management tools.

 Hopefully, this short comparative summary has helped you understand there are clear benefits to both marketing automation solutions.
-However, your decision to choose either HubSpot or Marketo is probably going to boil down to one question: ‘how big are your boots?’
+If you're curious to see how HubSpot works for an enterprise, check out this HubSpot implementation case study.